-Wet chemical etching of the SiGe(100) surface for nanostructures fabrication
+Wet chemical etching of SiGe(100) surface: an atomic force microscopy study

-Krzysztof Kolanek*, Piotr Dudek, Martin Weisheit, Michael Hecker, Echrenfried Zschech, Teodor Gotszalk, and Dieter Schmeisser,
+Krzysztof Kolanek*a), Piotr T. Dudekb), Martin Weisheitc), Michael Heckerc), Teodor Gotszalkd), Dieter Schmeissera), and Ehrenfried Zscheche)

 Brandenburg University of Technology, Department of Applied Physics and Sensors, Konrad-Wachsmann-Allee 17, 03046 Cottbus, Germany

+Heliatek GmbH Treidlerstraße 3, 01139 Dresden, Germany

+GF

+Pwr

+IZH

-Abstract – An experimental study based on atomic force microscopy of the influence of wet chemical etching on the Si0.77Ge0.23(100) surface morphology has been carried out.
-Procedure was optimized in order to employ extremely fine local anodic oxidation patterns as etching masks.
-Etching experiments were performed with aqueous tetramethylammonium hydroxide (TMAH) [(CH3)4N]OH solution.
+Abstract – An experimental study based on atomic force microscopy of the influence of wet chemical etching on Si0.77Ge0.23(100) surface morphology has been carried out.
+Etching experiments were performed in stirred aqueous tetramethylammonium hydroxide (TMAH) [(CH3)4N]OH solution kept at 70 ˚C. The effect of etching time, isopropyl alcohol additive, TMAH concentration, and the application of discontinuous etching procedure on resulting substrate morphology was investigated.
+The etching procedure was optimized to achieve small surface roughness.

+needed for

+in order to employ extremely fine local anodic oxidation patterns as etching masks.

+Additional information about the etching process was extracted from the height-height correlation function.
+The developed etching technique may be applied for nanostructures fabrication on SiGe surface by local anodic oxidation technique.

+A was developed and

+on the final surface texture was also investigated

+The variation of the RMS surface roughness vs. the TMAH concentration and etching time was investigated.
+Additional information about the etching process was extracted from the surface height histograms and surface skewness and kurtosis parameters.
+HHCF analysis?

 The etching procedure

 We investigated the influence of the wet chemical etching on the Si0.77Ge0.23(100) surface morphology.
 25 % THAH aqueous solution was used and also isopropanol alcohol was used as an additive.

-We developed a discontinuous etching procedure which helps to reduce surface roughness. on the final surface texture was also investigated

-The variation of the RMS surface roughness vs. the TMAH concentration and etching time was investigated.
-Additional information about the etching process was extracted from the surface height histograms and surface skewness and kurtosis parameters.
-HHCF analysis?

-The developed etching technique may be applied for nanostructures fabrication on SiGe surface by local anodic oxidation technique.

 Abstract